Snowflake-Labs/sfquickstarts/site/sfguides/src/soda/soda.md

 - You have installed [Python 3.8](https://www.python.org/downloads/) or greater.
 - You have installed Pip 21.0 or greater.
 - You have installed a code editor such as [Visual Studio Code](https://code.visualstudio.com/) or [Sublime](https://www.sublimetext.com/).
 - You have a Snowflake Account.
+If not, [start a free trial](https://trial.snowflake.com/?owner=SPN-PID-420074)!
 - You have a Snowflake database that contains data.
 - You have login credentials for your Snowflake database.